-There exist multiple client acquisition methods that allow for a steady influx of leads.
-Although lead generation and prospecting are united by a common goal, they aren’t synonymous.
+There exist multiple client acquisition methods that allow for a steady influx of new business leads.
+Although B2B sales lead generation and prospecting are united by a common goal, they aren’t synonymous.
 These terms differ according to the strategy appliоed behind each of them as well as the ways of their implementation.

 Here’s the main difference between prospecting and lead generation.

 Prospecting aims at driving short-term results, such as appointments and sales.
 It’s a quick way to close a new client, which is efficient if you have a thin pipeline.

 Lead generation embraces a variety of steps, aiming to cultivate long-term relationships with your potential clients.
 It focuses on creating interest in your products and services by interacting with the leads and supplying them with useful information.
 As a result, leads get in your sales funnel and turn into loyal customers.